Exams 2021: Click here for latest updates on Class 10, Class 12 board exams of CBSE, ICSE, state boards

 Madhya Pradesh

-The Class 10 board exams have been cancelled by the Madhya Pradesh School Education Department and the Class 12 board exams postponed till further notice.
+The Class 10 board exams have been cancelled by the Madhya Pradesh School Education Department due to the rising COVID-19 cases and a decision with regard to the Class 12 board exams will be taken in the first week of June.

 Goa